MANAGEMENT OF PCOS

 - Metformin is a medication used for diabetes which lowers insulin levels and has been found to be helpful in improving ovulation and fertility in women with PCOS.
 It may also help to reduce diabetes risk.

 - Anti-androgens block the effects of male hormones, thereby helping to reduce acne and unwanted hair growth.
 Examples include spironolactone (Aldactone) and Androcur.

 - Fertility Drugs such as clomid (clomiphene) which help with ovulation.

 - Surgery, such as ovarian drilling (electrical cautery) may also be used in some cases to destory some of the cysts within the ovary and encourage ovulation.

 At the PCOS Health & Nutrition Centre we provide you with the education and support to make the lifestyle changes that are the key to managing your PCOS, whether or not you choose any medical intervention.
-For more information or to make an appointment, please email via our contact page or call Northside Nutrition & Dietetics on (02) 9415 4845.
+For more information or to make an appointment with Kate, please email via our contact page or call 0416 747 747.